iree-org/iree/docs/GetStarted/generic_vulkan_env_setup.md

 and the ICDs, which implements these Vulkan APIs.
 Vulkan layers agument the Vulkan system to provide optional features like validation and debugging.
-The Vulkan loader composes a chain of requested layers, which processes the Vulkan application's API calls one by one, and finallly redirects the API calls made by the Vulkan application to one or more ICDs.
+The Vulkan loader composes a chain of requested layers, which processes the Vulkan application's API calls one by one, and finally redirects the API calls made by the Vulkan application to one or more ICDs.

 It's highly recommned to read the